-Are you in sticker shock about the price of the new Disney Princess Breakfast Adventures at the Grand Californian Hotel & Spa?
+Are you in sticker shock about the price of the Disney Princess Breakfast Adventures at the Grand Californian Hotel & Spa?
 Find out if this Disneyland princess breakfast is worth it in my latest blog post.

 Disneyland Princess Breakfast: Character Dining Experience Overview